MiChaelinzo/Advanced-Penetration-Testing-Script/README.md

 #### How to use:
 - 1.) git clone https://github.com/MiChaelinzo/Advanced-Penetration-Testing-Script.git
+- 2.) cd Advanced-Penetration-Testing-Script
-- 2.) python3 -m pip install -r requirements.txt
+- 3.) python3 -m pip install -r requirements.txt
-- 3.) python3 penetration_testing3.py
+- 4.) python3 penetration_testing3.py
-- 4.)
+- 5.)
 Enjoy using Advance Penetration Testing Script, there will be more updates for this repository and script!

 #### Updates:
 - Added Test for directory traversal vulnerabilities